Yash Raj Films: Aditya Chopra as Vice-Chairman

 All three of these films broke box office records in India and went on to become some of the highest-grossing films of their time.
 Ek Tha Tiger, which released on the 66th Independence Day of India, earned approximately ₹320 crore and became the eleventh highest-grossing film of Indian cinema.
 Jab Tak Hai Jaan opened worldwide on the Diwali day of 2012 and went on to earn ₹241 crore and became the fifteenth highest-grossing film in India.
 Dhoom 3 released in (Hindi, Tamil, Telugu and Arabic) on the Christmas week of 2013 and grossed approximately ₹542 crore, in the worldwide market and went on to become the twelfth highest-grossing film of Indian cinema, as of January 2022.

 Aditya Chopra as Chairman

 After the death of Yash Chopra in October 2012, Aditya Chopra was elevated to the position of chairman and Chief Executive of the company's studio wing.
 Facing overwhelming pressure by the Indian bourses to be publicly listed around the same period, the company went for a soft-launch on 3 January 2013.

 The company received angel investment by institutional fund-raisers such as LIC of India, RNT Associates, PremjiInvest, Catamaran Ventures, Maruti Udyog and Unilazer Ventures.
-YRF was made open to Indian enterprises only and no FDI was accepted.
-Venture capitalists also showed interest with Adi Godrej, Y. C. Deveshwar, Kumar Birla, Arundhati Bhattacharya, Anand Mahindra, Chanda Kochhar, Sunil Mittal, Shikha Sharma and Uday Kotak investing undisclosed sums.
+YRF was made open to Indian enterprises only, and no FDI was accepted.
+Venture capitalists also showed interest in Adi Godrej, Y. C. Deveshwar, Kumar Birla, Arundhati Bhattacharya, Anand Mahindra, Chanda Kochhar, Sunil Mittal, Shikha Sharma and Uday Kotak investing undisclosed sums.
 YRF produced more films under the chairmanship of Chopra and the new management.